Adige-Calculations/GNU-Linux-handbook/src/build_software.md

 SRCS = main.o mario_game.o sprites.o sfx.o
 OBJS = $(SRCS:.cpp=.o)
 EXE = mario_game

 $(EXE): $(OBJS)
     $(CC) $(CFLAGS) -o $(EXE) $(OBJS)

 .cpp.o:
     $(CC) $(CFLAGS) -c $< -o $@
 ```

-### .PHONY
+## Overcoming Make weirdness

-The .PHONY target is a special target that is used to specify a list of phony targets.
+The .PHONY target is a special target that is used to specify a list of counterfait targets.
-Phony targets are targets that do not represent actual files, but rather represent an action or command that needs to be executed.
+Phony targets do not represent actual files, but rather represent an action or command that
+needs to be executed regardless.

 ```makefile
 .PHONY: clean